 More About Base Salary

-The base salary is determined by market pay rates for people doing similar work in similar industries in the same region.
-Base salary is al determined by the pay rates and base salary ranges established by an individual employer.
+The base salary is determined by a couple of factors, including market pay rates for people doing similar work in similar industries in the same region, and the pay rates and base salary ranges established by an individual employer.

 Base salary is also dependent on market pay outside of the company’s region as desirable skills become more difficult to recruit and employers raise base pay rates to win in the competition for the talent they need.

 The base salary is also affected by the number of people available to perform a specific job in the employer's employment locale.
 In the local competition for most wanted talent, salary speaks loudly.

 How to Keep Your Base Salaries Competitive